 - No food at library computers, microform readers, and DVD/VHS viewing stations; covered drinks allowed

-- No food in Graduate Study Rooms A30 or 326; covered drinks allowed
+- No food in Graduate Study Rooms A30; covered drinks allowed

+Most Libraries events and programs are currently taking place virtually, with no in-person events in Olin Library.
 Olin Library spaces are provided primarily to support study, learning, and research.
 Olin Library spaces are therefore not generally appropriate for campus events.
-Special events that occur in Olin Library are programmatic to the Libraries, or are Libraries sponsored or co-sponsored activities.
+Special events that occur in Olin Library are programmatic to the Libraries or are Libraries sponsored or co-sponsored activities.
 In the case of such events, Olin Library spaces are reservable only by Libraries staff.
 Those seeking event spaces for campus activities are directed to Washington University Event Management.

 Permission must be granted by the Libraries in advance in order to film in Olin Library.
 Requests to film will be considered on a case-by-case basis, taking into account factors such as the requested location, duration of filming, and impact on study, learning, and research.
 To request permission, email Kimberly Singer (firstname.lastname@example.org) at least one week prior to the desired filming date, and include a brief description of the intended project along with the date, time, anticipated duration, and number of people involved.

 The University Libraries do not offer tabling inside Olin Library or on the grounds outside the library, except by Libraries staff for content that is programmatic to the Libraries.